 Phalaris brachystachys (the confused canary-grass / shortspike canarygrass) can be found in the Mediterranean region.

-A variety of this plant which grows in Portugal is said to contain only DMT with no 5-MeO-DMT or other tryptamines.
+A variety of this plant that grows in Portugal contains only DMT with no 5-MeO-DMT or other tryptamines.

 Phalaris minor

 Phalaris minor is found in North Africa, Europe, and South Asia.
-It is also known by the following names:
+The following names also know it:

 - little seed canary grass